310mc/https-310mc.github.io-tl/source/_posts/school_festival_4/second_half.md

 {% endbubble %}

 {% bubble Kanata %}
-I see~ There is no need to worry, yellow kid.
-I will take you to where Nacchan is at~
+i see~ there is no need to worry, yellow kid. i will take you to where nacchan is at~

-It is part of my patrolling job to protect lost children, and find their parents.
+it is part of my patrolling job to protect lost children, and find their parents.
 {% endbubble %}

 {% bubble Sora %}